Policy Statement

 Data Cleansing

-Where disciplinary processes, or opt out processes or the death of a member result in the need for that member’s data to be removed, the Chief Executive will inform the Head of Central Services and any other relevant staff member so that they can remove the member from all relevant Union databases.
+Where disciplinary processes or opt out processes or the death of a member result in the need for that member’s data to be removed, the Chief Executive will inform the Data and Digital Lead and any other relevant staff member so that they can remove the member from all relevant Union databases.

 Emailing and Text Messages